 I certainly am.
 As a loyal Minnesota Vikings fan from the age of 4, I am always optimistic about the upcoming season.
 Every year, however, has ended in tears.
 But not next year!

 But this is an antitrust blog not a football blog, so back to the law.

-In 2010, the Supreme Court addressed the conspiracy-capability question in an antitrust lawsuit against a joint venture formed by each of the National Football League teams to (jointly) manage their intellectual property.
+In 2010, the US Supreme Court addressed the conspiracy-capability question in an antitrust lawsuit against a joint venture formed by each of the National Football League teams to (jointly) manage their intellectual property.
 The case is American Needle, Inc. v.
 National Football League, and I would classify it as an instant antitrust classic.

 The issue, of course, was whether the 32 NFL teams were capable of conspiring to violate the antitrust laws.

 Here’s what happened: In 2000, the teams, through a joint venture called National Football League Properties (NFLP) voted to depart from their previous approach of granting non-exclusive licenses to many vendors—such as the plaintiff, American Needle—to sell gear with team insignias.
 They instead granted Reebok International an exclusive 10-year license and declined to renew American Needle’s non-exclusive license.

 American Needle was probably a big football fan and didn’t like being excluded from the jersey-selling game, so they did what was natural: They sued.
 They alleged that the NFL, its teams, the NFLP (the joint venture) and Reebok violated the antitrust laws.
 This set up the legal issue of whether the teams were even capable of conspiring together—joint venture or not.